Get ready for ghosts, zombies, pumpkins and kids amped up on sugar as we explore the world’s best destinations to celebrate Halloween.

-Halloween’s origins date back to the ancient Celtic festival of Samhain when people would light bonfires and wear costumes to ward off ghosts.
-The Celts believed that on the night of October 31, the boundaries between the worlds of the dead and the living became blurred.
+The idea of Halloween dates back to the ancient Celtic festival of Samhain when people lit bonfires and wore costumes to ward off ghosts.
+The Celts believed that on the night of October 31, the boundary between the world of the living and the dead was blurred.

 Salem was the scene of the 1692 witch trials.
-A group of young girls claimed to be possessed by the devil and accused several local women of practising witchcraft.
-Around 20 people were convicted and hanged that year.
+In the trials a group of young girls claimed to be possessed by the devil.
+They then accused several local women of practising witchcraft.
+The result was that around 20 people were convicted and hanged.

 New Orleans, USA

 New Orleans is another US destination to celebrate Halloween.
 The city has a dark history full of stories of voodoo and black magic.

-In New Orleans, Halloween weekend is full of pomp and show and perfectly captures the city’s creepy past.
-Attend the official New Orleans Halloween Parade- The Krewe of Boo and add a ghost tour in the historic French Quarter.
+In New Orleans, Halloween weekend activities perfectly capture the city’s creepy past.
+Start with the official New Orleans Halloween Parade is called The Krewe of Boo.
+We also recommend going on a a ghost tour around the historic French Quarter.
 It’s bound to give you a larger than life Halloween experience.

-London is tailor-made for ghost stories and murder mysteries, which makes it a great destination to celebrate Halloween.
+London is home to many ghost stories and murder mysteries, which makes it a great destination to celebrate Halloween.
 The most famous is that of “Jack the Ripper” who terrorized the Whitechapel district in London’s East End.

 The unidentified serial murdered five prostitutes mutilated their bodies in a highly unusual manner, indicating that he had a superior knowledge of human anatomy.
-He was never captured and remains one of England’s, most infamous criminals.
-Fans of crime and murder mysteries can take a Jack the Ripper tour.
+He was never captured and remains one of England’s most infamous criminals.
+What’s more, fans of crime and murder mysteries can take a Jack the Ripper tour.

-Smaller kids could be interested in the London Dungeon, a tourist attraction which recreates gory and macabre historical events in a gallows humour style.
+Younger kids might prefer the London Dungeon.
+It’s a tourist attraction which recreates gory and macabre historical events in a gallows humour style.

-Watch your neck.
-Transylvania is home to the legend of Dracula.
-Vlad, or Dracula, was born in 1431 in Transylvania into a prominent family.
+Apparently Vlad, or Dracula, was born in 1431 in Transylvania into a prominent family.
 Dracula means son of Dracul in Romanian; Dracul comes from the Romanian word Devil.
-Therefore Vlad was the son of the devil.
+Which translated means that Vlad was the son of the devil.
 Historians believe that this is what started the legend of Dracula the vampire.

 With its gothic architecture and enveloping forests, Transylvania is certain to give your family the creeps.
-Take a peek into the ruins of Dracula’s castle or stop for a visit at Rupea citadel at night for a real scare.
+Why not take a peek into the ruins of Dracula’s castle or stop for a visit at Rupea citadel at night for a real scare.